SamuelMiller413/Finetuning-the-T5-Transformer/README.md

 ## Goal: ##

-The goal is to fine tune the T% transformer for the task of summarizing text.
+The goal is to fine tune the T5 transformer for the task of summarizing text.

 ## Data: ##